-The Councils and GWRRG have documented some preliminary plans in a Memorandum of Understanding (see Error!
-Reference source not found.) to jointly investigate and explore the procurement of the Services and engagement with prospective service providers (amongst some other, distinct, goals which may be pursued separately or even be overtaken by other events given recent policy developments).
+The Councils and GWRRG have formed a collaborative alliance through a Memorandum of Understanding (see Annexure C) to jointly investigate and explore the procurement of the Services and prospective service providers.

 The Councils and GWRRG propose to collaborate in respect of certain aspects of the procurement process and encourage proposals from a broad variety of service providers.